epklein/epklein.github.io/_mgmt/people/ppl-mgmt-communication.md

 Communication is **the ability to convey information clearly, listen actively, and adapt one's communication style to suit different situations and audiences**.

-For now this page is just a collection of useful resources about it.
+This page is a collection of resources I consider relevant about communication.

-## Mediums of communication

-- Spoken, Written, Nonverbal
-- Sync x Assync

 ## Related Posts